 Find out more or buy now on Amazon

 Susan Branch and her husband Joe always wanted to go back to England, which they both love and hadn’t been back to since 2004.
 So in 2012, when Susan turned 65, they booked themselves on the Queen Mary 2 and went on a two-month ramble through the castles and cottages of rural England.
 This is their diary.

-The book is beautifully produced, with over 300 photos and watercolours—Susan is also a painter.
+The book is beautifully produced, with over 300 photos and watercolors—Susan is also a painter.
 But what is striking about it is that the book is handwritten.
 (I’m a bit of a font nerd so I looked closely at the letters to make sure.)
-It’s a day by day account—a real diary—so there is a lot of detail.
+It’s a day-by-day account—a real diary—so there is a lot of detail.
 And mouthwatering recipes scattered throughout.
-What I found amazing was that they travelled with 12 bags, which made me feel like a light traveller!
+What I found amazing was that they traveled with 12 bags, which made me feel like a light traveler!
 They packed everything, including an electric kettle, mugs and tea.

 by Chris Stewart